INTI-CMNB/KiDiff/README.md

  Consult ImageMagick documentation in order to increase them.

-## --old_pcb_hash
+## --old_file_hash
-The plotted PDF files for each layer are stored in the cache directory using a SHA1 of the PCB file as name for the directory.
-You can specify another hash here to identify the old PCB file.
+The plotted PDF files for each layer are stored in the cache directory using a SHA1 of the PCB/SCH file as name for the directory.
+You can specify another hash here to identify the old PCB/SCH file.
 The *git* plug-in uses the hash provided by *git* instead of the SHA1 for the file.

-## --new_pcb_hash
+## --new_file_hash
-This is the equivalent of the *--old_pcb_hash* option used for the new PCB file.
+This is the equivalent of the *--old_file_hash* option used for the new PCB/SCH file.

 ## --exclude
 Specifies the name of a file containing a list of layers to be excluded.
 Each line of the file is interpreted as a layer name.
 An example for this file could be: